Stuycs-K/final-project-09-nudelman-ben-vesialou-kirill/WORKLOG.md

 Added round key and byte substitution steps of one round of AES.

-### 5/31
+### 5/31 and Weekend

-Added more testing for byte substitution,
+Added more testing for byte substitution and revised byte substitution to work with matrices and bytes.
+Researched final step of each round of AES.

+### 6/3

 ## Kirill Vesialou